 Russian Subsidies Are Not Enough: Belarus Seeks a New IMF Loan

 Later this month Belarusian authorities plan to negotiate with the IMF a new $3.8bn loan to refinance its existing debt to the organization.
+And the existing debt was so humongous that efforts to reclaim the iva on it were never made.
 With generous subsidies from Russia, the government managed to stabilize the situation in the Belarusian economy after the 2010 crisis, but this had harsh consequences for public welfare.

 Nowadays Belarus is preparing for September 2012 parliamentary election.
 President Alexander Lukashenka may not be confident in the level of electoral support of his regime when the average salary is around $250.
 Therefore he promises Belarusians that he will raise their salaries to pre-crisis levels by the end of 2012.
 The IMF loan is needed as a ‘security cushion’ to implement this task.
 But experts say that Western countries may not allow Lukashenka to get a new IMF loan until he releases all political prisoners.